 Total expenses allocated to underwriter by Direct Operation or Affiliated Agent only: Include costs that the direct operation or affiliated agent actually expended, but that were allocated to the underwriter for purposes of the experience report submission.
 This is an aggregate amount of all such expenses excluded from the agent’s experience report submission.

-Total expenses allocated from underwriter by Direct Operation or Affiliated Agent only: Include costs that the underwriter actually expended in its underwriting, administration or claim settlement activities, but that were allocated to the direct operation or affiliated agent for purposes of the experience report submission.
+Total expenses allocated from underwriter by Direct Operation or Affiliated Agent only: Include costs that the underwriter actually expended in its underwriting, administration, or claim settlement activities, but that were allocated to the direct operation or affiliated agent for purposes of the experience report submission.
 This is an aggregate amount of all such expenses excluded from the underwriter’s experience report submission.

 Form A, Section F: AFFILIATED ENTITIES